The web marketing of the future

 – When we arrive on a social network, we’ll see ads in the form of editorial content about the objects or services we’re interested in.

-– When we visit a company’s website, analytical software will establish our profile and bring up ads or pop-ups on our screen to present us with products or services corresponding to our profile.
+– When we go to a company’s website, analytical software will establish our profile and bring up on our screen ads or pop-ups to present us with products or services corresponding to our profile

 – When we call one of our service providers, the agent on the phone will also have our profile in order to make offers corresponding to our presumed needs.